huggingface/optimum-habana/README.md

 The following model architectures, tasks and device distributions have been validated for 🤗 Optimum Habana:

-> In the tables below, :heavy_check_mark: means single-card, multi-card and DeepSpeed are all validated.
+> In the tables below, :heavy_check_mark: means single-card, multi-card and DeepSpeed have all been validated.

 - Transformers:
 <div align="center">